 Welcome to Mrs. Cuadras' Distance Learning Classroom!
-From now until April 3rd, please check the district Special Ed.
-Website for useful links, log into your email and answer our daily question for each period on Google Classroom.
-Keep in mind, I am currently building our Google Classroom so there isn't much there yet.
-Assignments and activities will be posted there beginning April 6th.
+Please check the district Special Ed.
+Website for useful links and important information (It can be found on the district website listed under Departments), log into your email and answer our daily question for each period on Google Classroom as well as begin weekly activities.
+Questions of the Day and daily assignments are being posted each day.
 (Please refer to the Distance Learning Syllabus for more information.)

 Contact Information~ firstname.lastname@example.org